idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/poly_chaos_surrogate.md

 # Polynomial Chaos Surrogate

-This example goes over how to train and utilize a [PolynomialChaos](PolynomialChaos.md) surrogate model.
+This example explains how to train and utilize a [PolynomialChaos](PolynomialChaos.md) surrogate model.
 For detailed information on the polynomial chaos method including the mathematics and implementation see [PolynomialChaos](PolynomialChaos.md) and [QuadratureSampler](QuadratureSampler.md).
 For general information on training and evaluating a surrogate model see [Training a surrogate model](/examples/surrogate_training.md) and [Evaluating a surrogate model](/examples/surrogate_evaluate.md).

 ## Overview

 Polynomial chaos (PC) is a stochastic element method.
-Its formulation is quite similar to finite element method, but instead of discretizing spatial dimensions, PC discretizes random variables, i.e. uncertain parameters.
-Within the training phase, PC creates a functional of a quantity of interest (QoI) that is dependent on these random variables.
+Its formulation is similar to finite element method, but instead of discretizing spatial dimensions, PC discretizes random variables, i.e. uncertain parameters.
+Within the training phase, PC creates a functional of a quantity of interest (QoI) that is dependent on the random variables.
 This function consists of a finite sum of orthogonal polynomials with coefficients, these coefficients are what the training phase is attempting to compute.
 Another difference from finite elements is that these polynomials do not necessarily have compact support and increasing the terms in the sum increases the polynomial order.
 Please see [PolynomialChaos.md] for more details of the polynomial chaos method.

 !include surrogate_training.md start=heat_conduction_model_begin end=heat_conduction_model_finish

 ## Training

 This section describes how to set up an input for a [PolynomialChaosTrainer](PolynomialChaosTrainer.md).
-There are three things aspects that need to be known before setting up the input file.
-First, a sub app needs to be built, defining the physics of the problem, this example uses a [heat conduction model](examples/surrogates/sub.i) described in the previous section.
-Second, uncertain parameters need to be identified with a defined probability distribution.
-Finally, quantities of interest need to be defined, for now, these come in the form of postprocessors from the sub app.
+There are three aspects that need to be known before setting up the input file.

+1. A sub app needs to be built, defining the physics of the problem, this example uses a [heat conduction model](examples/surrogates/sub.i) described in the previous section.
+2. Uncertain parameters need to be identified with a defined probability distribution.
+3. Quantities of interest need to be defined, for now, these come in the form of postprocessors from the sub app.

 !include surrogate_training.md start=omitting_solve_begin end=omitting_solve_finish replace=['nearest_point_training', 'poly_chaos_uniform_mc']